The ESI future of enlargement project is supported by ERSTE Stiftung in Vienna

 Second: in the case of Macedonia the Commission finds regression (from 9 to 8 “advanced” chapters).

-Third: in the case of Serbia – which had an intense year in which it also opened accession talks in January – the Commission finds no change at all!
+Third: in the case of Serbia – which also opened accession talks in January – the Commission finds no change at all!

-Either the EU process is not actually transformative or the current way in which the European Commission measures transformation in its progress reports is inadequate; or both.
-Either way, the most important documents written by the European Commission to show transformative impact everey year do not support the sunny view of the Strategy paper.
+Either the EU process is not actually transformative or the current way in which the European Commission measures transformation in its progress reports is inadequate.
+Or both.
+Regardless, the most important documents written by the European Commission to show transformative impact of the enlargement process do not support the sunny view of the Strategy paper.

 There is a second striking sentence in the 2014 Enlargement Strategy: